mbtyers/jagshelper/cran-comments.md

 ## Submission notes
 * This is a new package submission to CRAN.
+I have addressed all feedback from the previous CRAN submission, and hope that the reduction in package size is acceptable.

 * I have read and agree to all CRAN policies.

 ## R CMD check results